babakmbm/Circular-Mobile-Menu-for-bayan-blog/README.md

 the name is self explanatory enough

 This is a Circular menu which can be used for any website.
-I personally use it in my blog, but only in the mobile friendly part.
+I personally use it in my blog, but only in the mobile friendly part (under 700px screen).

 > find a live preview at:
 [techlist.ir](http://techlist.ir)